-Academic Advice: Dr Dan Foley is the coordinator of postgraduate chemistry courses.
-His interest is in the academic performance and well-being of all such students.
-Anyone experiencing problems with their chemistry courses or requiring guidance about their postgraduate studies should get in contact with Dan.
+Academic Advice: Professor Sarah Masters is the coordinator of 400-level chemistry courses.
+Her interest is in the academic performance and well-being of all such students.
+Anyone experiencing problems with their chemistry courses or requiring guidance about their 400-level courses should get in contact with Sarah.

-Dan Foley Coordinator of Postgraduate Studies School of Physical and Chemical Sciences 2022
+Sarah Masters Coordinator of 400-level Chemistry Courses School of Physical and Chemical Sciences 2023